Joseph A. Lombardo

 Establishing Liability: Proving Negligence in Personal Injury Cases

 Many personal injury and wrongful death cases hinge on the concept of negligence.
+According to the concept of negligence, a party that did not carry out their duty of care to a plaintiff can be held responsible for any damages that the plaintiff suffers as a result of that negligence.
 In a legal context, negligence involves four basic components:

 - The defendant had an established duty to the plaintiff.